 Install Runtime Fabric on Azure

-This topic describes how to install and register Anypoint Runtime Fabric on your Azure account.
+This topic describes how to install Anypoint Runtime Fabric on your Azure account.

-Your Azure user has access to create VMs, Disks, Virtual Networks, Network Security Groups.
+Your Azure user has access to create VMs, Disks, Virtual Networks, and Network Security Groups.

 Your Azure account has enough quota for the infrastructure being provisioned.